lishangyu-hkust/OSVBench/README.md

 ## Citation
 > [!IMPORTANT]
 >
-> If you use the data or code in this repo, please consider citing the following paper:
+> If you use the data or code in this repo, please consider citing the following papers:

 ```BibTex
 @misc{li2025osvbenchbenchmarkingllmsspecification,